Christmas in Bayberry

 Big lazy snowflakes drifted toward the ground.

-Standing in front of the large glass windows of the Manhattan skyscraper, Wesley Adams had an excellent view of the late-November sky, making it seem like the city was inside a great big snow globe that someone had given a shake.
+Pausing in front of the large glass windows of the Manhattan skyscraper, Wesley Adams had an excellent view of the late-November sky, making it seem like the city was inside a great big snow globe that someone had given a shake.
 Or maybe that’s just how life felt right now—shaken and turned on its head.

-He started walking, refusing to let the entire day go sideways on him.
+He resumed walking, refusing to let the entire day go sideways on him.
 If he kept moving, he could meet all of his deadlines.
 He glanced at the black leather wristwatch with the gold face that his mother had given him when he’d graduated from college.
 It had been all she could afford—probably more than she could afford—and he loved both her and the watch dearly.

 For a senior business advisor, there was so much work when the end of the year rolled around.
 Worst of all, everything needed to be done at once.
 For Wes, when it came to holidays or a deadline, the deadline always won out.
 There were always risk analyses and restructuring deals that needed to be completed ASAP.
 Business didn’t take holidays.
 It was the mantra of Watson & Summers.